-Do a search for Twitter tools and you’ll find a plethora of apps to use, but if you do the same for LinkedIn tools, you simply don’t have the same ecosystem.
+Do a search for Twitter tools, and you’ll find a plethora of apps to use.
+If you do the same for LinkedIn tools, you simply don’t have the same ecosystem.

 Why, you ask?

 LinkedIn is infamous in the social media marketing industry for limiting the usage of their API for 3rd party applications to tap into.
 Twitter, on the other hand, has been laissez-faire about letting other companies tap into their API–but even that is changing.

 When you think about LinkedIn’s approach, however, it does make some sense.

 One of the differences between LinkedIn and other social networks is its enhanced privacy.
 Unlike with Facebook, for example, you can’t normally message people outside your network.
 It’s also harder to grow your network or increase your LinkedIn connections, because you need to know someone who can introduce you to an intended contact.

 While the enhanced privacy makes it more difficult, the decision-making demographic that is strong on LinkedIn make it a great place for social selling, especially because people in their profiles tend to focus more on their professional lives, instead of hosting vacation photos.

 Thus, this article on LinkedIn tools will focus more on the social selling rather than marketing side, where tools can only post to your Company Page or LinkedIn Profile.
 However, in order to maximize your ability to sell in a more “closed” network, there are a number of LinkedIn tools available.Here are my favorites, together with some LinkedIn tips to help you maximize them, and while it shouldn’t come as a surprise, this list of LinkedIn tools will begin with those that LinkedIn directly offers.